 In the jazz realm, Sabina has played with Delfeayo Marsalis, Marlene Rosenberg, Melvin Butler, Jeff Parker, Mike Allemana, Makaya McCraven, Chris Greene, Geof Bradfield, Neil Alger, Kobie Watkins, Ryan Cohan, Lorin Cohen, Willie Pickens, and other luminaries.
 She has performed at the Jazz Showcase, Katerina’s, Club 3160, Andy’s, Fitzgerald’s, Davenport’s, Philanders, and the Fine Arts Building to name a few.

 As vocal artist, writer, arranger and producer, Sabina released Let the Music Speak in 2006, a CD of original jazz-inspired music.
 The recording also features Ryan Cohan, Lorin Cohen, Delfeayo Marsalis, Kobie Watkins, Neil Alger, Steve Eisen, and Dedé Sampaio.
-A behind-the-scenes presence in the industry, Sabina is a music editor at GIA Publications, Inc. She was project consultant and content editor for 2011 NEA Jazz Master Delfeayo Marsalis’ 2011 CD Sweet Thunder, and editor for his children’s book, No Cell Phone Day, released in 2013.
+A behind-the-scenes presence in the industry, Sabina was a music editor at GIA Publications, Inc. for over a decade.
+She was project consultant and content editor for 2011 NEA Jazz Master Delfeayo Marsalis’ 2011 CD Sweet Thunder, and editor for his children’s book, No Cell Phone Day, released in 2013.
 She was a guest vocal artist on Hear the Angels Sing, a 2010 Christmas CD released by Joshua Evanovich, and has recorded as a professional chorister on numerous sacred recordings.

 Sabina is currently exploring creating music through smaller groups in intimate venues, allowing her the freedom to conjure up on-the-spot compositions and to workshop new material.
 These smaller group presentations have often incorporated special guest artists, such as Marlene Rosenberg and Melvin Butler in a 2012 jazz chamber performance at the Fine Arts Building, and Delfeayo Marsalis in a 2013 performance at the Jazz Showcase.
 She frequently performs duo gigs at Ciao!
 Café, usually with Adam Haus or James Cornolo on guitar, or bassist Rich Armandi.